Travel guide

 However, as in any destination, there are areas where the signal is more limited:

 To maximize coverage in Japan, PuraSim uses local networks with the best available infrastructure through local roaming agreements.
 This means your eSIM automatically connects to the network with the best signal at all times.
+If your route includes an excursion to mountainous areas—Hakone, Nikko, or Mount Fuji from Kawaguchiko—understand that the signal drops in sections with cable cars or dense forests, which is normal even with a local Japanese SIM.

 Photo: Balazs Simon via Pexels